 Marriage and Family Therapists (MFTs) are mental health professionals trained in psychotherapy and family systems and licensed to diagnose and treat mental and emotional disorders within the context of marriage, couples, and family systems.

 Marriage and family therapists are a highly experienced group of practitioners, specifically trained and skilled in the clinical practice of marriage and family therapy.

 Marriage and Family Therapists broaden the traditional emphasis on the individual to attend to the nature and role of individuals in primary relationship networks such as marriage and the family.
 MFTs take a holistic perspective to health care; they are concerned with the overall, long-term well-being of individuals and their families.

-MFTs have graduate training (a Master’s or Doctoral degree) in marriage and family therapy and at least two years of clinical experience.
+MFTs have graduate training (a Master’s or Doctoral degree) in marriage and family therapy and at least two years of clinical experience prior to earning their full license as a marriage and family therapist.
 Marriage and family therapists are recognized as a “core” mental health profession, along with psychiatry, psychology, social work, and psychiatric nursing.

 Since 1970 there has been a 50-fold increase in the number of marriage and family therapists.
 At any given time they are treating over 1.8 million people.